 There seems to be something about the human mind that makes one negative interaction stand out more than 10 positive or normal interactions.
 So there’s a kind of crowding-out effect going on.
 And when I have to deal with someone who is unreasonable, I try to actively, consciously remind myself that they don’t represent the whole and that behind every irrationally unhappy person there are 49 to 99 normal people who aren’t giving me unwarranted grief.

-Colleges in particular have been in the news lately, and a lot of people have seen crazy social justice warrior stuff out there, like the Middlebury College thing or the Halloween costumes at Yale.
-This stuff is in fact outrageous, but, again, it’s salient because it’s unusual and because it’s unusual one sees it in the news (and it does represent a real problem, though the problem tends to be overstated).
+Colleges in particular have been in the news lately, and a lot of people have read stories about crazy social justice warriors or censorious students—like the Middlebury College thing or the Halloween costumes at Yale brouhaha.
+These stories are in fact outrageous, but, again, they’re also salient because they’re unusual.
+Because they’re unusual they make the news (and these kinds of events do represent a real problem, though the problem tends to be overstated).

 Friends and acquaintances who know what I do sometimes ask me about whether I see this kind of stuff.
 I do, a little.
 The vast majority of college students, however, seem to want what college students have always wanted: to learn something; to get by; to get a job when they’re done; to get laid; to learn something about themselves and the societies they live in; to make friends; to individuate from their families.
 You could add other items.
 Many students feel a vague sense of worry about being excellent sheep, and that worry is itself a sign of intellectual health.
 Most students, if they’ve thought about free-speech issues at all, vaguely support it.
 But a minority of well-organized and angry activists can make a lot more noise and news than the silent majority!